metaterminal/metaterminal.fyi/content/blog/favourite-words.md

 ### Abstract

-On a date that my notes helpfully notate as "38 wks ago", me and a friend decided to document some words that people liked.
+On a date that my notes helpfully notate as "38 wks ago", a friend and I decided to document some words that people liked.<!-- more -->

 ### Methods

-At the time my co-conspirator and I were living in a large complex with many floors.
+At the time, my co-conspirator and I were living in a large complex with many floors.
 This complex was entirely freshman housing.
 In theory, this complex was divided into multiple sections; you could only access the section in which you lived.
 In practice there were a number of "locked" doors between these different sections which were either left open or could be bypassed through various means.

 Our methodology boiled down to: